CommerceExperts/open-commerce-search/docs/configuration.md

 ## Suggest Service

+Similar to the other ConfigurationProvider there is also a SuggestConfigProvider interface that can be implemented and added to the suggest-service classpath.
+It allows different suggest configurations per index.
+A default configuration can also be provided by Java system properties (see below).

-The options of the "SmartSuggest Library" are used by the Suggest Service, configurable trough Java's system properties.
+Details about the suggest service (host, port, etc.) are configured trough Java's system properties.
-Optionaly you can put a file `suggest.properties` somewhere at classpath, the Suggest Service will load them into the system properties.
+Optionaly you can put a file named `suggest.properties` into classpath, and the Suggest Service will load them into the system properties.

 For missing system properties the Suggest Service tries to lookup an environment variable where each dot `.` is replaced by underscore `_` and all letters are uppercase.
+(Example: If the property `suggest.index.folder` is undefined, it will lookup the `SUGGEST_INDEX_FOLDER` environment variable)

 Due to simplicity and having a proper blueprint, the properties are presented as a properties file including all explanation as comments and all default values already set.